greenbone/docs/src/common/prerequisites.rst

   Please follow the guide step by step.
 Later steps might require settings or output of a previous command.

+The command ``sudo`` is used for executing commands that require privileged access on the system.

 Creating a User and a Group
 ---------------------------